GReeN FooLS

 Unlocking joy, resilience, and bravery

-Students learn European-style clowning techniques such as slapstick, improvisation, and physical comedy.
-Beyond the laughter, clowning teaches students to embrace vulnerability, build confidence, and connect authentically with peers.
+Students will learn European-style clowning techniques like physical comedy, improvisation, slapstick and notions of high and low status.
+Clowning teaches students to embrace vulnerability, build confidence, and connect authentically with peers.

 Curriculum Connections